-Fortunately, a faded receipt is not necessarily the death knell to tax records or warranty periods.
-If a receipt is faded beyond recognition (or if you’ve lost your original receipt), there are other ways of providing proof of purchase.
+Fortunately, a faded receipt is not necessarily the death knell of your tax records or warranty periods.
+If a receipt is faded beyond recognition (or if you've lost your original receipt), there are other ways of providing proof of purchase.
 According to NSW Fair Trading, credit card or debit card statements, handwritten receipts, lay-by agreements, or a confirmation or receipt number provided for a telephone or internet transaction are all considered proof of transaction.

-While under the Australian Consumer Law (ACL), businesses must provide consumers with a proof of transaction for goods or services valued at $75 or more (or for a less expensive purchase by request), there’s nothing in the legislation that specifies how that receipt should be printed.
-Several departments of fair trading or consumer affairs around Australia told CHOICE that as the ACL isn’t specific about receipt requirements, there’s no legal onus for a receipt to be remain legible after the initial sale.
+Under the Australian Consumer Law (ACL), businesses must provide consumers with a proof of transaction for goods or services valued at $75 or more (or for a less expensive purchase by request), but there's nothing in the legislation that specifies how that receipt should be printed.
+Several departments of fair trading or consumer affairs around Australia told CHOICE that as the ACL isn't specific about receipt requirements, there's no legal onus for a receipt to be remain legible after the initial sale.

 "There's nothing in legislation that prevents retailers from providing receipts that may fade," says Grant Rasmussen, manager of investigations at the Queensland Office of Fair Trading.
 "We were hopeful there would be advances in the quality of thermal paper so that receipts last longer, but I don't think we're seeing those advances as yet.
 The retailers are aware of our concerns."

 For the best chance of keeping thermal receipts legible for a few years, you need to store them correctly:

 - Don't store receipts in plastic sleeves.

 - Do store receipts away from heat and light.

 But sometimes there's not much that can be done to prevent the decay.